Ferromagnet with a noncollinear antiferromagnetic order and anomalous Hall effect: A model of a noncollinear antiferromagnetic order

-where $s_{x/y}=\sin(k_{x/y})$.
+where $s_{x/y}=\sin(k_{x/y})$ is introduced for brevity, $\gamma$ is a constant defining interaction of conducting fermions with the noncollinear antiferromagnetic order, and $\sigma$ are Pauli matrices acting in the spin space.
 Although this term appears almost like the Rashba spin-orbit coupling \cite{Vas'ko,BychkovRashba,Dyakonov}, it nevertheless breaks the time-reversal symmetry.
-The difference of the antitoroidal order with the Rashba spin-orbit coupling is in the extra factor of $i$ in the former.
+The difference of the noncollinear antiferromagnetic order with the Rashba spin-orbit coupling is in the extra factor of $i$ in the former.
 Because of that it can only appear in systems with at least two sublattices.
-The antitoroidal order is similar to the antiferromagnetic systems in a sense that in both the total spin is zero but the orders break the time-reversal symmetry.
+For example, Rashba spin-orbit coupling would appear in the system if a reflection in the $x-y$ plane is broken by external electric field applied in the perpendicular direction to the plane of the system.
+In this case

+where $\lambda$ is a constant and $\tau_{1}$ is the Pauli matrix acting in the sublattice space, will appear in the Hamiltonian.
+It can be seen this term doesn't break the time-reversal symmetry.
+We will not consider regular Rashba spin-orbit coupling in what follows.

-Let us derive this term from the skratch.
+Let us derive interaction Eq. (\ref{antitoroidal}) with the noncollinear antiferromagnetic order from the scratch.
 Consider three sites on a line shown in Fig. (\ref{fig:fig1}b).
 Fermions reside on sites at $x=x_{1/3}$, and these sites are with fermion energy $E_{0}$.
 The site at $x=x_{2}$ has fermion energy larger than that of the first two, $E_{1}>E_{0}$.
 In addition, $x=x_{2}$ site has a localized spin pointing in, for example, $y$ direction.
 There is a tunneling $t$ of fermions between sites $x_{1/3}$ and $x_{2}$.
 Hamiltonian of the system can be written in the form